PencilCode/musical.js/README.md

 * `instrument = new Instrument([timbre])` makes an instrument.
 Timbre
   is optional and defaults to a boring square wave sound.
-Timbre may be a WebAudio oscillator wave type ("square", "sine", etc), or a "piano" wave shape that is coded in this libarary.
+Timbre may be a WebAudio oscillator wave type ("square", "sine", "sawtooth", "triangle"), or a "piano" wave shape that is coded in this libarary.
-  It may also specify (as object properties or in a CSS-like string) gain, attack, decay, sustain, release, cutoff, cutfollow, and detune; these allow basic subtractive analog synthesis.
+  It may also specify (as object properties) gain (generally 0-1), attack (seconds for initial attack), decay (seconds for 1/e decay), sustain (amplitude of sustain), release (seconds for silence after release), cutoff (frequency of a lowapss filter), cutfollow (multiple of main frequency to add to lowpass cutoff), and detune (relative frequency of a second detuned oscillator); these allow basic subtractive analog synthesis.
   Timbre can be changed later using instrument.setTimbre.
 See an example below.